 While at ConBravo!, members of the press are expected to act with courtesy towards all parties which they encounter, including regular attendees, cosplayers, guests, vendors, artists, staff, and volunteers.
 TeamBravo! reserves the right to revoke the badge of any member of the press found in violation of policy or due to complaint of harassment.

 Privileges and Restrictions

-- Early admission to the Exhibitor Hall beginning at 4:00 PM on Friday, and 9:00 AM on Saturday and Sunday
+- Early admission to the Exhibitor Hall beginning in the afternoon on Friday, and in the morning on Saturday and Sunday.

 - Early admission to guest panels and workshops.